 ESmartTax, the online arm of Liberty Tax Services, offers free federal filing with live chat assistance as you file a simple tax return, including Affordable Care Act forms.
-Prepare state taxes easily for only $14.95.
+But state returns start at $26.95 (ouch).

 All in all, these do-it-yourself online tax filing options will offer big-time savings if you’re used to paying a tax pro to handle all of your paperwork.
 Better still, the sites make filing a painless, step-by-step process, which is why more and more people are logging in to settle up with the IRS.